 We are working diligently to correct a few bad habits (lots of food throwing and dropping on the floor!) and we are spending a good amount of time each day teaching early table manners.

-Per usual, I never think it’s too early to start with obedience and manners.
-In fact, I wish I would’ve been a little more obedient as a parent and started a little bit sooner.
+Per usual, I never think it’s too early to start with boundaries and manners.
+In fact, I wish I would’ve been a little more diligent as a parent and started a little bit sooner.

 Here are a few ways teaching early table manners can become part of everyday obedience at the breakfast, lunch and dinner table: